sumezawa/cooking/curry/README.md

 After steaming, I introduce a reasonable amount of Americanised soy milk, unsweetened, before I put the steamed vegetables in a mixer and grind them.
 This soy milk can be replaced with water, but water is scarce so soy milk is often used.

-Americanised soy milk is perhaps the greatest American drink second only to the Martini, but I digress.
+Americanised soy milk is perhaps the greatest American drink second only to the ~~Martini~~ Tabasco sauce, but I digress.
 I say Americanised, because it tastes differently from its Chinese and Japanese counterparts.

 ### The importance of nearly raw ginger